 - you suspect they have injured or broken their back – call an ambulance and do not move them

-Do not give the casualty anything to eat or drink as they may need an anaesthetic (numbing medication) when they reach hospital.
+Do not give the person who is injured anything to eat or drink, as they may need an anaesthetic (numbing medication) when they reach hospital.

 A heart attack is one of the most common life-threatening heart conditions in the UK.